DyloG783/api-project/README.txt

 Using 'express-rate-limit' package to limit ip addresses to 1000 requests per day.

 Logging and Monitoring:
-Using 'Morgan' package for logging request data.
+Using 'morgan' package for logging request data.

 Security Headers: Utilize security headers such as Content Security Policy (CSP), X-Content-Type-Options, X-Frame-Options, and X-XSS-Protection to mitigate common web security vulnerabilities.

 Input Validation:
-- Using 'Zod' library to validate and sanitise user input
+Using 'zod' package to validate and sanitise user input against potential malicious characters ie ":;"'<>$".
-- ADD REGEX +

 --